-Are you looking to buy your first home in 2021?
+Are you looking to buy your first home in 2022?
 Congrats!
-The market is booming and interest rates are low, but do you have everything you need to navigate this competitive market?
+The market is booming and interest rates are still low, but do you have everything you need to navigate this competitive market?

-Lexie Holbert, home and lifestyle expert for realtor.com, says 2021 will be an interesting year for home buyers.
-Prices will continue to increase (just not as quickly as they did in 2020) and interest rates will likely rise to around 3.4% for a 30-year fixed mortgage by the end of the year (up from 2.9% right now).
-Holbert says we’ll also start to see more inventory toward the end of 2021.
+This year, prices will continue to increase (just not as quickly as they did in 2020 and 2021) and interest rates will likely rise to around 3.4% for a 30-year fixed mortgage by the end of the year (up from 2.9% right now).
+Holbert says we’ll also start to see more inventory as the year progresses, says Lexie Holbert, home and lifestyle expert for realtor.com.
 Amanda Pendleton, Zillow home trends expert, agrees.
-Zillow is forecasting home sales for this year to reach a 40-year high, and says that 2021 will be a blockbuster year in real estate that will really kick off during the spring home shopping season.
+Zillow is forecasting home sales for this year to reach a 40-year high.

 “Everybody wins in a market like this,” Pendleton says.
 “Buyers win because of the rates, and sellers win because of the demand.”

 Zillow is also forecasting that home values will climb more than 10% over the next year, so there are advantages to jumping in the market now if all other conditions indicate it’s the right time for you to buy.
 We created a checklist for the first-time buyer so you can feel prepared as you search for the home of your dreams… Even if you don’t plan to buy until later in the year, it’s time to start now to set yourself up for success.